auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 We then compare a standardized shopping cart with an optimized shopping cart:
 The results indicate a reduction of transportation costs by 55%.
 We then compare the variable cost proportion attributed to transportation with industry standards.
+To understand the degrees of freedom that are available for optimization we will briefly introduce the CEP and warehousing sector as well as The Oater's product portfolio and delivery frequencies.

 ## CEP sector - weight and girth length
 In order for the CEP sector to operate in a particularly cost-efficient manner and offer low prices to consumers, it is highly standardized with parcels meeting strict criteria in order to be processed as CEP.
 Three criterias are always applicable:
-- weight with most transportation companies delivering parcels up to 31.5kg translating to a maximum goods weight of 30kg (66lbs)
+- weight with most transportation companies delivering parcels up to 31.5kg (70lbs)
 - girth with most transportation companies limiting girth + length between 3000 and 4000 mm
-- dangerous goods are generally excluded from CEP transportation unless they are transported in limited quantity, smallest quantities or products that are individually exempt from the dangerous goods transportatin prohibition  according to ADR 3.3, 3.4, 3.5
+- dangerous goods are generally excluded from CEP transportation unless they are transported in limited quantity, smallest quantities or products that are individually exempt from the dangerous goods transportatin prohibition  according to ADR 3.3, 3.4, 3.5 (see ([ADR](https://unece.org/protocol-amending-title-european-agreement-30-september-1957-concerning-international-carriage))

-To ensure that the delivery can be carried out particularly quickly (especially without material handling equipment such as forklifts), packages must not exceed a maximum permissible weight.
-This varies from provider to provider, but is centered around around 31.5 kg.

 {: .note-title }
 > Girth / Girth + length